Customer Relationship Management (CRM) encompasses a range of different things, from a strategy to software to a ticker symbol.

 CRM does not do well without at least a well-trained part-time administrator.

-The administrator should constantly communicate with users and stakeholders to ensure that the system stays on track and that users benefit from logging into the system daily.
+The administrator should maintain regular communication with users and stakeholders to ensure the system remains on track and that users benefit from logging in daily.

 There should be ongoing training sessions for new and existing users who need a refresher.